Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 ## Handling `k != 0`

-Above, we handled the situation where `k == 0`, which is the default value when the user does not enter a `k` value.
+In Project 2B, we handled the situation where `k == 0`, which is the default value when the user does not enter a `k` value.

 Your required task is to handle the case where the user enters `k`. `k` represents the maximum number of hyponyms that we want in our output.
 For example, if someone enters the word "dog", and then enters `k = 5`, your code would